 Laos is a safe place to explore.
 Generally, the Lao people are friendly and kind, but you still need to be smart.
-Ensure that you don’t leave your expensive jewelry and money in your hotel and keep an eye on your belonging when traveling mostly in crowded buses.
+Ensure that you don’t leave your expensive jewellery and money in your hotel and keep an eye on your belonging when traveling mostly in crowded buses.
 Also, be street-smart.

-Interesting things to Do in Laos
+Interesting Things to Do in Laos

 Lose yourself in Luang Prabang

 Luang Prabang is a significant yet charming small town that ranks among the most popular tourist destinations in this beautiful country.
-The town features old French colonial architecture, has former royal palaces and more than 30 temples, and stunning natural scenery.
+The town features old French colonial architecture, former royal palaces and more than 30 temples, and stunning natural scenery.

 Just wake up very early in the morning and take part in the ritual of giving alms to orange-robed monks, enjoy your tasty and leisurely breakfast in a stunning café, and take all your time to tour the ancient architecture.